VinceZK/Portal/docs/README.md

 They are all open sources, and are easy to obtain and learn by personal.

 The other thing that can help is the pattern.
-For mature proprietary platforms, besides the frameworks, services, and librarie, it also provides a lot of patterns or examples for reference.
+For mature proprietary platforms, besides the frameworks, services, and libraries, it also provides a lot of patterns or examples for reference.
 With those patterns, you can build CRUD Apps more efficiently, with no corner cuttings.
 So I believe when I build the second CRUD App on the same stack, it will be much faster.

 This is also the purpose of this blog.
-I hope it can also give you a pattern you can refer, as well as some standards and costs in building **Real** CRUD Apps.
+I hope it can also give you a pattern reference, as well as some standards and costs in building such kind of **Real** CRUD Apps.